grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/02 Metrics.md

 </CodeGroup>

-The above code will generate the following output:
+The preceding code generates something like the following output:

 <CodeGroup lineNumbers={[false]}>